 As a public company, it is of critical importance that Canopy's filings and submissions to securities regulatory authorities and stock exchanges are timely and accurate.
-Depending on his or her position with Canopy, a director, officer or employee may be called upon to provide necessary information to assure that Canopy's public reports and documents filed with the securities regulatory authorities and stock exchanges and other public communications by Canopy are full, fair, accurate, timely and understandable.
-Canopy expects its directors, officers and employees to provide prompt, accurate answers to inquiries related to Canopy's public disclosure requirements.
+Depending on his or her position with Canopy, a director, officer or employee may be called upon to provide necessary information to assure that Canopy's public reports and documents filed with the securities regulatory authorities and stock exchanges and other public communications by Canopy are full, fair, accurate, timely and understandable in accordance with applicable disclosure standards, including standards of materiality, where appropriate.
+Canopy expects its directors, officers, and employees to provide prompt, accurate answers to inquiries related to Canopy's public disclosure requirements.